Best vegan fine dining in London (2025)

 London has it all.
 Especially when it comes to vegan fine dining!
 Discover all my favourite spots for tasty refined plant-based grub in fancy settings!

 I used to dream of being a fine dining chef, but now I just spend my time eating tasty vegan fine dining food in London (and beyond).
-The vegan scene has really grown in London and with it we have seen numerous 100% vegan fine dining restaurants open up around the city.
-Not to mention the plant-based tasting menus that you’ll now discover in well-established fine dining establishments.
+The vegan scene has really grown in London (it is one of the most vegan-friendly cities in the UK), and with it, we have seen numerous 100% vegan fine dining restaurants open up around the city, not to mention the plant-based tasting menus that you’ll now discover in well-established fine dining establishments.

 This is my personal favourite list of vegan fine dining spots around London.
-It is predominantly made up with fully vegan restaurants, but there are a few non-vegan spots that I wanted to mention too.
+It is predominantly made up of fully vegan restaurants, but I wanted to mention a few non-vegan spots as well.

-I’m certain you’ll find some delicious looking vegan fine dining food that’ll wet your appetite!
-If you have any further suggestions on places to add here then let me know in the comments below.
+I’m certain you’ll find some delicious-looking vegan fine dining food that’ll whet your appetite!
+If you have any further suggestions on places to add here, then let me know in the comments below.

 A dish at Plates - the best vegan fine dining in London